 The Liverpool ship-owner Frederick Richards Leyland (1832-1892) bought a London house at 49 Princes Gate and commissioned Richard Norman Shaw (1831-1912) to direct its reconstruction 'to create for him an opulent interior reminiscent of an Italian palace.'
 2

 Whistler was invited to decorate the entrance hall.
-Several of his panels are now in the Victoria and Albert Museum, and the rest at the Freer Gallery of Art (see Panels from the Entrance Hall at 49 Princes Gate [YMSM 175].
-The architect Thomas Jeckyll (1827-1881) was commissioned to design the dining room, providing space for Leyland's collection of porcelain, purchased from Murray Marks (1840-1918), and for two of Whistler's paintings, La Princesse du pays de la porcelaine [YMSM 050], which was to hang above the fireplace, and The Three Girls [YMSM 088], which in the end was never finished, on the opposite wall.
+Several of his panels are now in the Victoria and Albert Museum, and the rest at the Freer Gallery of Art (see Panels from the Entrance Hall at 49 Princes Gate [YMSM 175]).
+The architect Thomas Jeckyll (1827-1881) was commissioned to design the dining room, providing space for Leyland's collection of porcelain, which had been purchased from Murray Marks (1840-1918), and for two of Whistler's paintings.
+La Princesse du pays de la porcelaine [YMSM 050] was to hang above the fireplace, and The Three Girls [YMSM 088], which in the end was never finished, was proposed for the opposite wall.
 3

 'Some say the original scheme was that Morris and Burne-Jones should decorate and furnish the dining room, though when Whistler stepped in, they vanished … Whistler designed the side-board.
 A space was left over the mantel for the Princesse [La Princesse du pays de la porcelaine [YMSM 050]] and another at the opposite end of the room, for paintings by Burne-Jones and Whistler, who wished the Three Figures, Pink and Grey to hang there and face the Princesse.'
 4

 In April 1876 Thomas Jeckyll asked Leyland, who in turn asked Whistler, about colours for the dining room windows and doors: